BetMGM bonus code CBSSPORTS: Claim $150 in bonus bets for major golf betting on Thursday, April 9

 Use the MGM promo code CBSSPORTS for golf betting in Augusta, Ga., on Thursday

-The first golf major of the year is underway in Augusta, Ga., and new bettors can get in on the action with the BetMGM bonus code CBSSPORTS, which offers either $150 in bonus bets if their your bet wins or up to $1,500 in bonus bets if your qualifying wager loses, depending on where you're physically located.
-World No. 1 and two-time champion Scottie Scheffler is in the penultimate grouping of the day, and you can live bet golf at BetMGM.
+The latest BetMGM bonus code CBSSPORTS offers new users either $150 in bonus bets if their your bet wins or up to $1,500 in bonus bets if your qualifying wager loses, depending on where you're physically located.
+Round 1 of the year's first golf major in Augusta, Ga. is complete.
+Rory McIlroy and Sam Burns are tied atop the leaderboard at 5-under.
 Click here to sign up for BetMGM Sportsbook and get started:

 Check out our BetMGM bonus code review page for more information, including the terms and conditions for both offers.